varnish/Varnish-Book/varnish_tutorial.rst

 Getting started
 ===============

-A 64 bit environment is recommended for production.
+In this chapter, we will:

- - Setting up a backend
+ - Install and test a backend
- - Downloading the source
+ - Install Varnish
- - Compiling and installing
+ - Make Varnish and the backend-server work together
+ - Cover basic configuration

 .. container:: handout